moneerrifai/voicefoundry-code-challenge/README.md

 The static site deployed by this project is an extremely simple HTML page that shows the functionality of adding entries to the DynamoDB table.

-Simply browse to the site, add the following required fields:
+Simply browse to the site, fill out the following required fields:
-- a description.
-Example: "Moved my friend and I was not even there to help"
+- Description.
+Example: "Moved my friend and I was not even there to help".
-- number of points.
-Example: "75"
+- Number of points.
+Example: "75".
-- date (using the date picker).
-Example: "12-5-2020" Then click "Add husband points".
+- Date (using the date picker).
+Example: "12-5-2020".

+Then click "Add husband points".
 You should see the entry in the DynamoDB table.

 See this screenshot for more details: